bsoyka/policy/code-of-conduct.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies to all spaces managed by [Benjamin Soyka](https://bsoyka.me).
+This includes, but is not limited to, my website, my Discord servers, and my GitHub repositories.
+This Code of Conduct also applies to individuals officially representing the community in public spaces.

-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

+This Code of Conduct applies equally to all members of the community, including staff.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by emailing hello@bsoyka.me.
+Instances of behaviors that violate this Code of Conduct may be reported by any member of the community.
+Community members are encouraged to report these situations, including situations they witness involving other community members.

+You may report by emailing hello@bsoyka.me.

 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+Community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines